aws/aws-cdk/packages/aws-cdk-docs/src/logical-ids.rst

 Logical IDs remain unchanged across updates
    This is true as long as their location within the construct tree doesn't change.

-..
-See :ref:`creating_runtime_value`
-   for information on how to retain logical IDs despite structural changes in your stack.

 The |cdk| applies some heuristics to improve the human-friendliness of the prefix:

 - If a path component is **Resource**, it is omitted.